dfki-ric-underactuated-lab/mini-cheetah-tmotor-python-can/README.md

 It assumes the use of a CAN to USB adapter (such as PEAK System's PCAN-USB or ESD's CAN-USB/2) connected to a linux (tested on Ubuntu) computer.
 The SocketCAN inteface is used, thus allowing the use of Python Socket library.

-Initial tests show communication (send-reply) frequencies of ~800Hz  using PCAN-USB and ~1500Hz using ESD CAN-USB/2.
+Initial tests show communication (send-reply) frequencies of ~800Hz  using PCAN-USB and ~1500Hz using ESD CAN-USB/2 with a single motor connected.

 # Dependencies: